beautiful-numbers/lehmer-lean/README.md

 - `every_LehmerComposite_is_range_classified`
 - `range_taxonomy_exhaustive`

-This means that every `LehmerComposite n` is routed into one of the four range branches above.
+These theorems express that every `LehmerComposite n` is routed into one of the four current range branches.

-Do not confuse this current range-based pipeline with a simplistic A/B/C-only split.
-In particular, the top-level pipeline currently has four range branches, not only three case names.
+This is a range-based pipeline taxonomy.
+It should not be confused with a simplified A/B/C-only description of the paper.
+In particular, the current Lean top-level range split has four branches.

 ## Why a clean Lean build is not the whole audit

 A clean Lean build means that Lean has checked the statements that were encoded.
-It does not, by itself, say that the encoded statements have the right granularity for the intended mathematical claim.
+It does not, by itself, say that the encoded statements have the right granularity for the intended mathematical responsibility.

-This is the central audit issue in large formalizations.
+This is a central audit issue in large formalizations.

 One can write a Lean development that builds without `sorry`, without `admit`, and without new axioms, while still proving only weak structural statements.
 For example, a file may define labels, wrappers, routing objects, or high-level interfaces that compile perfectly, but do not themselves carry the mathematical obligations suggested by their names.

 In such a weak format, an object may say “emptiness”, “exclusion”, “closure”, or “finite reduction” without its type requiring the corresponding proof obligation.
 Lean will correctly verify the object, because the object only claimed to be a label or wrapper.

-A stronger proof-carrying format makes the obligation explicit in the type.
+A stronger proof-carrying or responsibility-carrying format makes the obligation explicit in the type.
 For example, an “emptiness” object should not merely be tagged as emptiness; it should carry a proof that every admissible object in the relevant domain leads to contradiction.
 A finite-reduction object should not merely list children; it should carry coverage and descent obligations.

 Both formats can build cleanly.
 They do not have the same audit value.

-This is why the review task is not just “does the project build?” but:

-- what exactly is each branch/range closure obligation?
-- where is that obligation discharged?
-- does the relevant object merely name the obligation, or does it carry the proof data needed for it?
-- does the complete branch/range pipeline reach the claimed closure endpoint?

-The “backbone theorem” problem refers to this failure mode.
+This is the “backbone theorem” failure mode.
 It is not a claim that Lean’s kernel is unsound.
 Lean checks exactly what is stated.
 The risk is that the statements are too coarse, too weak, or too interface-like to certify the intended mathematical responsibility.

-The referee/audit layer exists to make this distinction visible: it separates mere structural assembly from proof-carrying or responsibility-carrying artifacts, and it provides additional Lean-checked audit points for the unconditional exhaustiveness claimed by the paper.
+The point is not to avoid checking closure obligations.
+The point is to check them at their actual branch/range endpoints, not by stopping at the final assembly file.

 ## How to read `PierreDeFermat.lean`

 The distinction above is essential for reading the top-level audit file correctly.

-`PierreDeFermat.lean` is a final assembly/audit file.
+`Lean/Lehmer/Audit/PierreDeFermat.lean` is a final assembly / audit file.
 Reading it alone shows the shape of the final global assembly:

 range classification + range closures → no Lehmer composite.

 This is not a defect by itself.
 It is the declared role of this file.

 `PierreDeFermat.lean` is not meant to contain every branch proof internally.
-It identifies the closure obligations that must be supplied by the branch/range pipelines.
+It identifies the closure obligations that must be discharged by the branch/range pipelines.

-However, the fact that it is an aggregator is also not, by itself, a proof that the branch closures have been discharged.
+However, the fact that it is an assembly file is also not, by itself, a proof that the branch closures have been discharged.
 This is exactly where the granularity issue matters.

 Because Lean can verify both weak interfaces and strong proof-carrying objects, the correct question is not simply whether `PierreDeFermat.lean` has hypotheses.
 The correct question is whether the hypotheses it consumes correspond downstream to sufficiently granular, proof-carrying, or responsibility-carrying closure artifacts.

 Therefore, observing that `PierreDeFermat.lean` is an aggregator neither proves nor refutes the formalization.
 It identifies the final assembly point.
 A complete review must trace each consumed closure obligation to its branch/range endpoint and check the granularity of the proof data there.

+The relevant endpoint statements in this file are:

+- `PierreDeFermatStatement`
+- `pierreDeFermat_pointwise_of_range_closures`
+- `pierreDeFermat_of_range_closures`
+- `no_LehmerComposite_of_range_closures`
+- `no_counterexample_of_range_closures`

 ## Pipeline closure interface